SigmaMichaeldesanta/Sigma/README.md

 # Sigma
-All quizzes and exercises given by Harry bhai
+All quizzes and exercises given by CodewithHarry